Status and phase

 About

-Melatonin (N-acetyl-5-methoxytryptamine) is a neurohormone secreted by the pineal gland with several important functions, including regulation of the circadian rhythms, and antioxidant and anti-inflammatory effects, accumulating evidence revealed that it also plays an important role in pain modulation through multiple mechanisms.
-The investigators aimed to evaluate the analgesic effect of melatonin during venous cannula insertion in preterm neonates by assessing Premature Infant pain Profile score (PIPP) before and 5 minutes after the procedure, and to demonstrate the significant relationship between procedural pain and Malondialdehyde (MDA), a well-accepted marker of oxidative stress through measuring MDA after 60 minutes of the procedure.
+Melatonin (N-acetyl-5-methoxytryptamine) is a neurohormone secreted by the pineal gland with several important functions, including regulation of the circadian rhythms, antioxidant and anti-inflammatory effects, accumulating evidence revealed that it also plays an important role in pain modulation through multiple mechanisms.
+The investigators aimed to evaluate the analgesic effect of enteral melatonin given 30 minutes before cannula insertion in preterm neonates by assessing Premature Infant pain Profile score (PIPP) before and 5 minutes after the procedure.
+Additionally, the study aimed to explore the relationship between procedural pain and oxidative stress, along with the effectiveness of pain management of melatonin by measuring Malondialdehyde (MDA), a well-accepted marker of oxidative stress, 60 minutes after the procedure.

 Enrollment